Noise Policy Timeline

 “Providence Mayor Cicilline and the City Council know that residents of many of the city’s neighborhoods — not just College Hill — have lost patience with the city’s ineffective response to this problem.
 Most people have no objection to bikers gathering on Thayer Street, or anywhere else; it is the noise many of the riders make on their way to and from their gatherings that sets people off.
 It’s time for all communities to take stern action against motorcycle noise.”

-2009–2015 — The Providence Journal’s coverage of noise-related issues drops precipitously, from an average of about 400 articles per year referencing noise to approximately 200 articles per year.
+2009–2015 — The Providence Journal’s coverage of noise-related issues drops precipitously, from an average of about 400 articles per year referencing noise to approximately 200 in the same interval.

-Either the city suddenly got much quieter from one year to the next (which seems unlikely), or the Journal abruptly decided its readers stopped caring about noise — also unlikely, given even higher sound levels — or newsroom lay-offs forced it to reduce coverage of a wide range of issues, including noise.
+Either the city suddenly got much quieter from one year to the next — which seems unlikely, given the lack of decisive action on the issue, or the Journal decided readers had abruptly stopped caring about it (also unlikely), or newsroom lay-offs forced it to reduce coverage of a wide range of issues, including noise.2

 September 2016 — In a scathing report to the Providence City Council, former RI Attorney General Jeffrey Pine says the city’s Board of Licenses, which oversees commercial venues with entertainment licenses to play amplified music, does not operate “at an acceptable or required standard” and needs to substantially change how it does its job — including a “substandard” effort to collect fines.